 BPD is about five times more common among people who have a first-degree relative with the disorder.
 Finally, environmental factors may also be linked to BPD.
 Research has shown that a history of child abuse or neglect or who experienced other traumatic life events are at increased risk of developing BPD.

 To be diagnosed with borderline personality disorder, according to the Diagnostic and Statistical Manual of Mental Disorders, the following criteria must be met:

 There is no perfect way to approach a loved one that you assume or know has a borderline personality disorder.
 People without borderline personality disorder struggle to understand how their loved ones experience intense reactions, mood swings, and risky behavior.
 Providing support and being aware of what their learning in treatment can be helpful.
-It’s important to determine the level of care a loved one may need before engaging in (and throughout the duration of) treatment.
+It’s important to determine the level of care a loved one may need before engaging in (and throughout) treatment.

 Borderline personality disorder can be a challenge to treat not only because it is complicated and stigmatized, but also because its symptoms reflect ingrained patterns of thinking and behavior.
 Treatment for BPD is long-term and requires a comprehensive treatment plan.
 When considering treatment it is important to consider co-occurring conditions that may exist, which are common in individuals with BPD.

 Our borderline personality disorder therapists specialize in evidence-based therapies, such as Dialectical Behavior Therapy (DBT) and Cognitive Behavioral Therapy (CBT).
 These therapeutic modalities help individuals understand their emotions, develop coping strategies, and cultivate healthier thought patterns.
 Through one-on-one sessions, our therapists work collaboratively with clients to navigate the challenges posed by BPD and foster personal growth.